Nakakiyo092/edr-data-reader/README.md

 The communication is configured so that the example in the standard can be recreated.
 Modifications may be required to deal with specific ECUs.

-The script will run by the command below:
+Connect your CAN device to the vehicle's diagnostic connector, then the script will run by the command below:

 Windows
 * `python .\reader\reader.py`